Sardar Akhtar: Career

 Akhtar started her career at Saroj Movietone doing what were then termed as "stunt" films.
 She acted in films directed by A. P. Kapoor (Anand Prasad Kapoor) like Roop Basant, Id Ka Chand, Malti Madhav, all in 1933.
 Some of the action films she did at Saroj were directed by J. P. Advani (Jagatrai Pesumal Advani), including Gafil Musafir, Johare-Shamsheer, Shah Behram and Tilasimi Talwar.
 In 1934, she acted in Hothal Padmini directed by Kanjibhai Rathod.

 In 1935, Akhtar acted in Delhi Express, directed by Madanrai Vakil.
 In 1936, she starred with K. L. Saigal in the farcical-comedy Karodpati.
 The comedy was a rare departure from Saigal's normally serious films.
 Akhtar played a masked avenger in Vijay Bhatt-directed State Express (1938).
 It was stated to be a "successful film," doing well at the box office.
 The main draw was a "performing gorilla" and Sardar Akhtar's songs and performance.
 It was cited by Rajadhyaksha and Willemen as one of the "best stunt films" from Bhatt, who normally made mythologicals.

 In 1939, Sardar Akhtar was cast because of her natural earthy looks in Sohrab Modi's Pukar as the washer-woman Rami Dhoban.
 Her husband has been accidentally killed by an arrow shot by Empress Nur Jahan.
 Rami demands justice of Emperor Jehangir, evoking his tenet "A life for a life".
 Akhtar's role was appreciated by the public and the critics; it was a turning point in her career — from doing stunt roles to big production socials.

 1940 had Akhtar working in Ali Baba.
 The film was directed by Mehboob Khan, someone Akhtar had been trying to meet for some time.
 It co-starred Surendra and Waheedan Bai and turned out to be a commercial success.
-A relationship started between Mehboob and Akhtar during the making of Ali Baba, with the two marrying in 1942.
+A relationship started between Mehboob and Akhtar during the making of Ali Baba, with the two marrying on 24 May 1942.

 Aurat (1940), directed by Mehboob Khan for National Studios, is referred to as "one of the best classics of Hindi cinema".
 Described as a "powerful predecessor of Mother India", The role displayed Akhtar's acting potential fully, and her "interpretation of the mother figure" was lauded.
 Akhtar described it as her favourite film performance.

 Pooja in 1940 was termed as a "thundering success" by Baburao Patel in his review.
 Produced by National studios and directed by A. R. Kardar, the review title described it as "Kardar Produces The Best Picture Of The Year".
 The story, inspired by The Old Maid (1939) by Warner Pictures, was about sisters played by Akhtar and Sitara Devi.
 Akhtar was commended for performing her role with sincerity.